-Yes, insurance providers will allow you to cancel a claim once you filed it.
-But once you’ve started the claims process, even if you cancel your insurance claim, there is no way to remove the claim from your driver record.
+Yes, auto insurance providers will allow you to cancel a claim once you filed it.
+But once you’ve started the claims process, even if you cancel your car insurance claim, there is no way to remove the claim from your driver record.
 However, your insurer is unlikely to increase your premiums for a claim with a $0 payout.

 Can you cancel an insurance claim?
 Yes.
 Why would you cancel an insurance claim?
-The main reason is to prevent your premiums from going up.
+The main reason is to prevent your insurance premiums from going up.